chenaciousD/blabla/content/posts/2016-02-02---A Digital Workplace Collaboration Tool for Creativity.md

 ## The Ask

-**Pellentesque habitant morbi tristique** senectus et netus et malesuada fames ac turpis egestas.
-Vestibulum tortor quam, feugiat vitae, ultricies eget, tempor sit amet, ante.
-Donec eu libero sit amet quam egestas semper. *Aenean ultricies mi vitae est.* Mauris placerat eleifend leo.
-Quisque sit amet est et sapien ullamcorper pharetra.
+A Series B-funded, touchscreen technology provider asked frog to translate its compelling technology capabilities into a collaboration product for the digital workplace.

 ## What are the modes and types of collaboration?

+We started with the questions: how do teams collaborate? what collaboration use cases are most under-served?
 Based on primary qualitative resaerch, we identified 4 collaboration typologies and use cases to frame our opportunities.
 Each of these collaboration use cases required different types of features and interaction models.

 <img src="/media/Sentons-Collaboration-Use-Cases.jpg" width="500" />